Stratification-based Instrumental Variable Analysis Framework for Nonlinear Effect Analysis: Illustrative application

 In stratification, we adopt the doubly-ranked stratification to construct 10 strata.
 We take 10 strata for presenting stratum-specific results for the interpretability of findings.
 We perform the doubly-ranked stratification, as it is a more relaxed approach in terms of assumptions than the residual stratification.
+Previous studies using doubly ranked stratification have shown that the genetic association with alcohol intake increases across the strata, implying that the instrument’s effect on alcohol intake is not constant and thus violates the assumption underlying residual stratification \citep{tian2023relaxing}.
 Additionally, alcohol intake is a coarsened exposure, with which doubly-ranked stratification deals much better than residual stratification \citep{tian2023relaxing}.
 Besides the SBP as the outcome of interest, we also consider age as the outcome.
 It is believed that the valid genetic variants are (nearly) independent of the confounders like age, and in our example, age is not plausibly affected by alcohol intake; hence, age serves as a negative control outcome.
 Any significant instrumental association with age beyond those expected by chance should indicate that the instrument is invalid.
 The negative control outcome can thus be used for evaluating the reliability of stratification for a given instrument-exposure combination, using the stratum-specific instrumental association with the negative control outcome.
 This is because poor stratification will induce the violation of within-stratum exchangeability.

 In scalar-on-function regression, we only consider the first-order errors for the stratum-specific IV estimator, as in our example the genetic association with alcohol intake is sufficiently large to avoid weak instrument issues.
 We obtained the weight function in a nonparametric way as in the simulation with the following alcohol levels: